 Flatpicking licks are what make guitar sing.
-When Colin leans into that E minor pentatonic over a G chord, something magical happens—simple notes become a story.
+When I lean into that E minor pentatonic over a G chord, something magical happens—simple notes become a story.
 If you’ve ever heard Doc Watson tear through a bluegrass tune and wondered how he makes it look so easy, you’re about to find out.

 Why Flatpicking Matters

 Flatpicking means using a flat pick on open strings.
 It’s the foundation of bluegrass, country, and folk guitar.
 Doc Watson was one of the greatest bluegrass flatpickers of them all—he made it look effortless because he understood the theory underneath.
-Once you know what Colin’s about to teach you, you can apply it to any key, any song, any style.
+Once you get the hang of this, you can apply it to any key, any song, any style.
+For more on this picking approach, see open flatpicking riffs.

 The Secret: Relative Minor Scales

 Here’s the thing about music: all music is the same.
 You’ve got 12 notes, same scales, same chords.
 It’s just how you arrange them.
 In the key of G, your basic progression is G-C-D (that’s your 1-4-5).
 Most people would use the G major scale.
-Colin uses something smarter—the E minor pentatonic.
+I use something smarter—the E minor pentatonic.
+For a closer look at how this connects to the fretboard, see blues scale lessons.

 Resolve to G